-‘Game Of Thrones’ Final Season: George R R Martin Has No Idea On How The TV Series Will End
+‘Game Of Thrones’ Final Season: George R. R. Martin Has No Idea On How The TV Series Will End

 If you think asking author George R. R. Martin about the final season of HBO’s Game of Thrones will reveal answers, you can guess again.
 However, it’s not because of any confidentiality contract that Martin may have signed.
 Instead, it’s because he actually hasn’t viewed any of the scripts for the final season and, therefore, genuinely has no idea what is going on.

-Considering HBO’s epic fantasy series, Game of Thrones is based on the best-selling book series by George R. R. Martin, and that Martin has had a close relationship with the network regarding the TV series, it seemed likely that the author would know what was going down in Season 8.
+Considering HBO’s epic fantasy series Game of Thrones is based on the best-selling book series by George R. R. Martin, and that Martin has had a close relationship with the network regarding the TV series, it seemed likely that the author would know what was going down in Season 8.
 However, as Vanity Fair points out, Martin hasn’t been “actively working” on the Game of Thrones TV series since Season 4.

 And, according to an interview Martin did with Entertainment Weekly, Martin hasn’t actually viewed any of the scripts for the final season.